 Born and raised in Hong Kong, a fast paced city flooded with mixed culture, she is devoted to design that attempts to bring a better change in life.
 Her journey to explore and create great experience stretches from Asia to Europe; from startups to international enterprises.
 Before joining LEGO Group, Carol worked at organisations such as IDEO and Google.
 She holds a bachelor’s degree in Visual Communication from Hong Kong Polytechnic University and a master’s degree in Interaction Design from Umeå Institute of Design.

 Case study speaker

 'Designing futures through play'

-Organisations and teams are building capabilities to cope with the growing uncertainties in the futures.
-And most of them are doing it by an overflowing of trend reports, high-level discussions in front of screens, behind a closed door.
-No wonder many of our decisions are made of linear dreams of success, rather than strategic choices among possibilities.
+Organisations and teams are building capabilities to cope with growing uncertainties in the future.
+And most of them are doing it through an overflow of trend reports and high-level discussions in front of screens, behind a closed door.
+No wonder many of our decisions are made of linear dreams of success rather than strategic choices among possibilities.
 There ought to be a way to innovate better together – a way to explore opportunities and risks in the long run – so we can bring humanity back to what we do despite the complexity.

-On her way to design the next awesome LEGO play, Carol has found that the gown-ups need good quality play as much as the kids to learn and unlearn.
+On her way to designing the next awesome LEGO play, Carol has found that the grown-ups need good quality play as much as the kids to learn and unlearn.
 Play is a brilliant way to build future worlds in a creative and collaborative manner.
-What if we can use more play and less presentations at work?
+What if we can use more play and fewer presentations at work?
 What if we can prototype and simulate the impact we can make through our designs?
 Let’s play to find out.

 Friday, September 16, 11:30